Pediatrician: Vaccines Are Safe, Effective

 Weren’t measles eliminated?

 Measles was virtually eliminated in the United States by the year 2000 because we achieved very high vaccination rates in this country.
-However, in recent years with more international travel and declining vaccination rates, we are seeing an increase in measles cases in the US.
-The fact is that we've had more cases in 2014 than we've seen in over two decades.
-2015 is shaping up to be worse than 2014 in terms of number of cases of measles.
+However, in recent years with more international travel and declining vaccination rates, we are seeing an increase in measles cases in the U.S.

 What is the connection between not getting vaccinated and outbreaks?